The Brownian transport map: Introduction

 \subsection{Acknowledgments}

-We gratefully acknowledge the contributions of Ramon van Handel to this work: the idea of viewing the F\"ollmer process as a transport map from the Wiener space to Euclidean spaces is due to him and, in addition, he was involved in the initial stage of this work.
+We gratefully acknowledge the contributions of Ramon van Handel to this work: The idea of viewing the F\"ollmer process as a transport map from the Wiener space to Euclidean spaces is due to him and, in addition, he was involved in the initial stage of this work and pointed out Remark \ref{rem:thetaToTheta}.
 Further, the connection to the Kannan--Lov\'asz--Simonovits conjecture is due to him.
 We thank him for many helpful comments which improved the quality of this manuscript.
 We are grateful to Sasha Kolesnikov for illuminating for us the subtleties of the Wiener space and for other discussions about this work.
-We also thank Ronen Eldan, Alexandros Eskenazis, Bo'az Klartag, and Emanuel Milman for useful conversations about the topics of this paper.
+We also thank Ronen Eldan, Alexandros Eskenazis, Bo'az Klartag, and Emanuel Milman, and Yunan Yang for useful conversations about the topics of this paper.
+Finally, we thank the anonymous referees for their valuable suggestions and corrections.

 The authors gratefully acknowledge the program Geometric Functional Analysis and Applications that took place in 2017 at the Mathematical Sciences Research Institute (MSRI) where their collaboration on this project was initiated.
 Dan Mikulincer is partially supported by a European Research Council grant no. 803084.
 Yair Shenfeld was partially funded by NSF grant DMS-1811735 and the Simons Collaboration on Algorithms \& Geometry; this material is based upon work supported by the National Science Foundation under Award Number 2002022.